devopsgroup-io/catapult/README.md

 * Updating Operating System and server software
 * Rotating logs
-* Discovering mail which has failed to send
+* Discovering mail that has failed to send

 ### Weekly ###